your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 The damage types follow, with examples to help a GM assign a damage type to a new effect.

 - _**Acid.**_ The corrosive spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal acid damage.
-- _**Bludgeoning.**_ Blunt force attacks—hammers, falling, constriction, and the like—deal bludgeoning damage.
+- _**Bludgeoning.**_ Blunt force attacks — hammers, falling, constriction, and the like — deal bludgeoning damage.
 - _**Cold.**_ The infernal chill radiating from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.
 - _**Fire.**_ Red dragons breathe fire, and many spells conjure flames to deal fire damage.
 - _**Force.**_ Force is pure magical energy focused into a damaging form.
 Most effects that deal force damage are spells, including _Magic Missile_ and _Spiritual Weapon_.